 While you're lighting up the setup around your gaming rig, why not colorize your computer tower itself?
 The 120mm RBG 2 fan from Nzxt comes in a two-pack and keeps your computer cool — in both senses of the word.
 You can daisy chain multiple fans together to create different lighting effects.

 Govee's Immersion TV Backlight uses ColorSense technology and a 1080p HD camera to capture the colors on your screen and apply them to your backlights, creating a truly immersive gaming experience.
 In addition to customizing each light segment, you can also sync your lights up to your music and pick from several different modes like game mode.

 It pays to stay within an ecosystem

-Matching the color and intensity of your lights to your games and peripherals can make a surprisingly noticeable difference for your gaming experience.
-Bouncing colored lights off the wall behind your monitor can add to the ambiance of your game and even ease the strain on your eyes by keeping the amount of light relatively even between your foreground and background.
+Matching the color and intensity of your lights to your games and peripherals can make a surprisingly noticeable difference in your gaming experience.
+For example, bouncing colored lights off the wall behind your monitor can add to the ambiance of your game and even ease the strain on your eyes by keeping the amount of light relatively even between your foreground and background.

 Most of these smart lights support gaming standards like Razer Chroma, which allows them to change color along with your game without needing any extra setup on your end.
-Philips Hue's White and Color Ambiance bulbs are the most popular smart bulbs, and work great with Chroma.
+Philips Hue's White and Color Ambiance bulbs are the most popular and best Philips Hue bulbs and work great with Chroma.
 Once you have one Hue product, why not keep going with more and more lights from the lineup?
 The best part: while Hue lights used to require a hub to control, they can now operate independently over Bluetooth.